 I’m a member of Investigative Reporters and Editors, hooked since realizing that Excel isn’t magic during my first IRE conference in 2012.
 I cringe when agencies send PDF’s or paper copies of spreadsheets but I know how to overcome those stumbling blocks.
 I can use data visualizations, databases and documents to develop ideas, answer questions and tell a story.

-I’m a long-suffering White Sox fan and still consider Chicago home.
+I’m a long-suffering White Sox fan and Chicago native.
 I’m a graduate of the Public Affairs Reporting program at the University of Illinois-Springfield and the news-editorial journalism program at the University of Illinois Urbana-Champaign.
 Both programs trained me to be skeptical, not cynical.